bryancheny/sudokuincpp/README.md

 # terminaltyping

 Cross platform command line typing game!
 Check your WPM and CPM typing scores in a flash!
-Work in progress
+Working prototype for Linux.
+WIP

 ## How to run